 The key to losing weight is understanding the meaning of glycemic index; it's a measure of how fast a starch is turned into blood sugar.
 High GI foods cause an insulin rush, storing the carb as fat.
 Carbohydrate count chart and glycemic index is what it's all about.
 It's a subject at the heart of the modified Banting diet.

 These low glycemic index butternut squash soup recipes for example are fine, especially if you add coconut cream.

 The success of the modified Banting diet in losing weight is based on two factors, one of which is about including only the healthy fats.

 Fats are absolutely essential in our daily diet for a healthy brain and nerve transmission, but we have very real concerns about the emphasis on animal fat like in bacon, cream and high fat yoghurts.

 Rather look to the humble olive and avocados for your healthy fats.
-And to fatty fish, freshly ground linseed and nuts for the omega-3 that is anti inflammatory; that's where the concerns of chiropractors lie.
+And to fatty fish, freshly ground linseed and pecans nutrition for the omega-3 that is anti inflammatory; that's where the concerns of chiropractors lie; walnuts are king in this regard.

 The regular Banting diet recommends bacon fat; I couldn't disagree more.
 It comes from processed meat, known to cause cancer; bacon is fine on high and holy days but eating it daily is seriously endangering your life.